nbrest/kamehouse/docs/dev-environment/dev-environment-setup.md

 * Download tomcat from apache's website and extract it to *$HOME/programs/apache-tomcat-dev*
 * Use the sample configuration in the folder `local-setup/tomcat-dev` to update the tomcat port and manager users
 * Start your local dev tomcat with `tomcat-startup-dev.sh`
-* Deploy your local working copy to dev tomcat with `deploy-kamehouse-dev.sh`
 * Tail dev tomcat logs with `tail-log.sh -f (eclipse|intellij)`
 * Stop your dev tomcat with `tomcat-stop.sh -p [dev-tomcat-port]`

 # Apache Httpd:

 - Follow [installation-apache.md](/docs/installation/installation-apache.md) guide to install apache
-- Follow [dev-environment-setup-apache.md](/docs/dev-environment/dev-environment-setup-apache.md) to configure apache for intellij or eclipse dev
+- Follow [dev-environment-setup-apache.md](/docs/dev-environment/dev-environment-setup-apache.md) to configure apache for dev
 - Start apache httpd with `httpd-startup.sh`
 - Tail apache httpd logs with `tail-log.sh -f apache`
 - Stop apache httdd with `httpd-stop.sh`

+# Deploy changes to dev environment:

+* Deploy your local working copy changes of each module with `deploy-kamehouse-dev.sh`

 # Docker Dev environment: